deckerwebdesign/kelseadecker/README.md

 # Hi there! 👋

-I'm Kelsea, a passionate Full Stack Developer based in Las Vegas, NV.
+I'm [Your Name], a passionate [Your Profession] based in [Your Location].
 Welcome to my GitHub profile!

 ## About Me